 I’m a bit of a business book junkie.
 I just finished BE 2.0 (I’m a big Jim Collins fan… he’s probably been the most influential) and Reed Hastings latest book (No Rules Rules), which really made me think.

 What is your favorite quote?

 “The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking.” –Albert Einstein.
 To create change and champion innovation, we must become open to that change and allow the prospect of change to be exciting rather than scary.
 This quote sums up that notion brilliantly.

-- Teach to One aims to provide an innovative learning solution that allows educators to maximize their ability to teach effectively and provides each student with a personalized learning plan to maximize comprehension.
+- Teach to One offers innovative learning solutions that allow educators to maximize their ability to teach effectively, and provides each student with a personalized learning plan to maximize comprehension.

-- Teach to One is committed to working alongside educators to ensure their comfort, success, and proficiency with the customized learning approach.
+- Teach to One is committed to working alongside educators to ensure their success with a customized learning approach.

 Steve (Stefan) Junge hails from Germany and helps with the day-to-day publishing of interviews on IdeaMensch.
 While he and Mario don’t share a favorite soccer club, their enthusiasm to help entrepreneurs is a shared passion.